JP Morgan CEO Allows Bitcoin Buying, Still Says No to Custody

 Quick Summary:

-• U.S. spot Bitcoin ETFs have seen $42 billion in inflows since January 2024.
+• Since January 2024, U.S. spot Bitcoin ETFs had $42 billion in fresh flows.

-From Skeptic to Silent Supporter?
+Skeptic to Silent Supporter?

 Final Thoughts